 After the device has been locked, the user needs to enter the Lock device PIN code to continue the use of the device.

-The latest value of the PIN code can be found from the Security table on the device page’s Main tab.
+The latest value of the PIN code can be found in the Security table on the device page's Main tab.

-PIN codes for previous actions can be found from the Action log tab of the device page when hovering over the action status.
+PIN codes for previous actions can be found in the Action log tab of the device page when hovering over the action status.